thisdotrob/rhombeus/README.md

 Install the dependencies with `bundle install`.

-Compile the Elm source with `make Main.elm Tags.elm`.
+Compile the Elm source with `make Main.elm Tags.elm Filter.elm`.

 Start the server with `ruby server.rb`.